pivotal-cf/docs-pks/checklist.hbs.md

 ##<a id='check-poddisruptionbudget-value'></a> Check PodDisruptionBudget Value

-Tanzu Kubernetes Grid Integrated Edition upgrades can run without ever completing if any Kubernetes app has a `PodDisruptionBudget` with `maxUnavailable` set to `0`.
+{{  vars.product }} upgrades can run without ever completing if any Kubernetes app has a `PodDisruptionBudget` with `maxUnavailable` set to `0`.

 To ensure that no apps have a `PodDisruptionBudget` with